stefanocovino/JSPEC.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://stefanocovino.github.io/JSPEC.jl/dev/)
 [![Build Status](https://github.com/stefanocovino/JSPEC.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/stefanocovino/JSPEC.jl/actions/workflows/CI.yml?query=branch%3Amain)

 This is a package to allow to read and analyse spectra obtained from multi-channel instruments (e.g., Swift-XRT) with data from any other source (e.g. optical/NIR observations).
 Altough several features are in common, no attempt to mimic the full funtionalities offered by [XSPEC](https://heasarc.gsfc.nasa.gov/xanadu/xspec/) was tried.
-In addition, at present, only fits with a Gaussian likelihod are implemented.
+In addition, at present, only fits with a Gaussian likelihood are implemented.
 Fits in a full Poissonian regime will possibly be included in a future version (or never...).

 ## Installation